marcomaggi/cctemplate/README.md

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.
-This package depends on the  package CCExceptions,  at least  version  0.8.0.
-To  run the  test
-suite: this package  depends upon the package CCTests,  at least version 0.2.0.
+This package depends on the packages: CCExceptions,  at least version 0.8.0;  CCMemory, at least version 0.1.0.
+To run the  test suite:  this package depends  upon the package CCTests, at least version 0.2.0.

 ## License